The Conservation, Restoration, and Repair of Stringed Instruments and Their Bows

 Steven A. Sirr and John R. Waddle

-• Measuring and Graphing Bow Graduations, Low Point, and Balance Point
+• Measuring and Graphing Bow Graduations, Low Point, Camber, and Balance Point

 Elizabeth Vander Veer Shaak